How to look at dance

 How to look at dance allows the participant to acquire new tools for the development and learning of new dance techniques, new movements and freedom of body expression through dance.

-Throughout the various sessions, the group will share their advancing understanding of dance and put it into practice around performances from Museo en Danza's programming.
+Throughout the various sessions, the group will share their progress in their understanding of dance and put it into practice in performances from the Museo en Danza program.

 The program will address the following shows scheduled within Museo en Danza: